 Classes range from arts and crafts to flower arranging to home brewing.
 Pickling?
 Sure, why not!
 American Sign Language?
 Throw your hands in the air!
 Twisted balloon animals?
 Hey, whatever you're into, pal!
 Best of all, the classes are very affordable with low commitment.
 No need to pay a few hundred bucks for an 8-week course only to find out you hate pickled vegetables (because you're a monster!) or you got a gig that means you'll miss most classes.
 They're usually only a couple of hours long and kept to one or two sessions.

 Our list of upcoming classes can be found here.
 We make up class topics and search out instructors, but suggestions are highly welcome!
-If you have an idea for a class you'd like to teach or take, let us know.
+If you have an idea for a class you'd like to teach or take, email us.
+And click here to learn more about teaching.

 ABOUT THE SHOWS: